Our aim at Futurismo is to make each tour an educational but also emotional experience.

 CONSERVATION & RESPONSIBLE TOURISM

 Futurismo wants to ensure that all our activities are sustainable so that others can enjoy the Azorean nature in the future.
-We therefore try to minimise our impact on the environment and the animals we observe and we respect the rules of observation.
-Futurismo believes in supporting conservation projects and we regularly take local school groups and social institutions whale watching so that we may influence the next generation to also look after the environment.
+We, therefore, try to minimise our impact on the environment and the animals we observe, always respecting the rules of observation.

-At sea we remove litter encountered in the water, in the office we reduce printing and use of excess paper and we recycle what we can.
+At sea we remove litter encountered in the water, just like during land in the trails.
+In the office, we reduce printing and use of excess paper and we recycle what we can.

 Futurismo is proud partner with the project Life Priolo, which supports and promotes the conservation of the Priolo bird (Pyrrhula murina).

-The Priolo bird (Pyrrhula murina) is endemic to São Miguel Island in the Azores, more specifically to the mountain complex of Serra da Tronqueira, a protected area in the region of Nordeste and Povoação.
+The Priolo bird is endemic to São Miguel Island in the Azores, more specifically to the mountain complex of Serra da Tronqueira, a protected area in the region of Nordeste and Povoação.

-The project Life Priolo contributes to promoting sustainable tourism in the region and during Futurismo’s activities in this region we include a visit to the project’s interpretation centre and surrounding wildlife area.
+The project Life Priolo contributes to promoting sustainable tourism in the region and during some of our tours in this region, we include a visit to the project’s interpretation centre and surrounding wildlife area.